kenken64/NUSISS-DevOpsEng/workshop/workshop3-1.md

 12. Create a working directory for the following terraform project.

-13. Create provider script for the provisioning of the DO servers
+13. Create provider script (provider.tf) for the provisioning of the DO servers

 ```
 terraform {